demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

-Bitbucket Cloud is a Git-based code and CI/CD tool optimized for teams using Jira This integration was integrated and tested with version 7.21.0 of Bitbucket
+Bitbucket Cloud is a Git-based code and CI/CD tool optimized for teams using Jira.
+This integration was integrated and tested with version xx of Bitbucket

 ## Configure Bitbucket on Cortex XSOAR